apify/apify-client-js/docs/examples/index.md

 ## Handling webhooks

-Webhooks can be used to get notifications about Actor runs.
-Simple webhook listener can be set with `express` library:
+[Webhooks](https://docs.apify.com/platform/integrations/webhooks) can be used to get notifications about Actor runs.
+Simple webhook listener can be built on `express` library:

 ```javascript
 import express from 'express';